 My book project documents the emergence of a novel subject of global governance, the stakeholder.
 Using genealogical methods, I track the production of the stakeholder in diverse institutional settings from its origins in midcentury (largely, though not exclusively, US) managerial discourse to international organizations such as the World Bank and the Internet Governance Forum.
 Working in the pragmatist tradition, I argue that the stakeholder has transformed democratic practice in the twenty-first century.

 (global) political theory

 Working at the intersection of political theory and international relations, I am interested in how concepts, methods, and questions found in the former can enrich the latter.
-This stance appears throughout my current research in global governance, but it also informs my thinking on critical approaches to global democracy.
+This stance appears throughout my current research in global governance, but it also presents in work on democratic theory:

 I am currently working on a pragmatist critique of stakeholder global democracy and a retheorization of global democracy drawn from pragmatists such as B. R. Ambedkar and W. E. B. Du Bois.

 My recent work has been directed specifically to the discipline of International Relations: